Polka dots are an age old design that have been reinvented many times over, seen on everything from clothing to -- of course -- nail art.

-Ever since then, I’ve been inspired to use polka dots in a number of different ways to decorate my nails.
-Looking back, I think polka dots would be a great idea for incorporating the pretty pastel colors we’re starting to see for spring and are an easy and stylish way to add fun colors on your nails.
+Ever since then, I've been inspired to do polka dot nail art in a number of different ways.
+Looking back, I think polka dots would be a great idea for incorporating the pretty pastel colors we're starting to see for spring and are an easy and stylish way to add fun colors on your nails.

-For this post, I decided to put together three polka dot-themed nail art ideas.
+For this post, I decided to put together three polka dot nail art ideas.
 Enjoy the tutorials!